adrianmoya/es-docs.behat.org/en/quick_intro.rst

 Inside the ``feature/support/`` directory, there are two files:

 * ``bootstrap.php`` This file is run once per Behat execution.
-You should use it to initialize anything needed for Behat to run your application.
+You should use it to initialize and require anything needed for Behat to run your application.

 * ``env.php`` This file is run once per Scenario test and can be used to set variables on the ``$world`` variable.
 In other words, if you need any